 - Adapt traditional assessments and design alternate assessments to allow EL opportunities to demonstrate their knowledge in the content area

-- Consult with ESOL teacher to determine appropriate accommodations and grading procedures.
+- Consult with EL teacher to determine appropriate accommodations and grading procedures.
 Consult with the ESOL teacher and/or wida.us for CAN DO descriptors of your EL’s proficiency level.

 - Grade beginning EL as satisfactory/unsatisfactory or at/above/below expectations during the year or semester.
 Convert to a letter grade at the end of the year.